History of Deebo Samuel in Timeline

 Others born on this day/year

-In 2014, Deebo Samuel redshirted during his true freshman year at the University of South Carolina, delaying his participation in games.
+In 2014, Deebo Samuel redshirted during his true freshman year at the University of South Carolina.

-In 2014, Deebo Samuel, rated as a three-star recruit, committed to the University of South Carolina for college football, choosing them over several other university offers.
+In 2014, Deebo Samuel, a three-star recruit, committed to the University of South Carolina to play college football, choosing them over offers from other universities.

 On November 5, 2017, Deebo Samuel announced his decision to return for his senior season at the University of South Carolina.